theRanchkeeper/player-statemachine/README.md

 A player statemachine using Godot and GDscript
 </h1>

     Happy you're here, this is a statemachine I made on godot.
-There are a lot of statemachine examples out there<br>
-    but I find most of them tideous to work with.
+There are a lot of statemachine examples out there but I find most of them tideous to work with.
 Hence I made one on my own after going through a lot of articles and tutorials.